-If you are considering getting a tattoo and have psoriasis, make sure you consider these factors.
+Consider these factors if you are considering getting a tattoo and have psoriasis.

 Location of Tattoo

-How your skin will react to a tattoo is difficult to predict, so it’s best to choose an area of your body that doesn’t usually experience skin changes.
-In any event, you may experience a flare when you get a tattoo.
+How your skin will react to a tattoo is difficult to predict, so choosing an area that doesn’t usually experience skin changes is best.
+You may participate in a flare when you get a tattoo.

 Some tattoo artists may refuse to give you a tattoo because of your skin condition.
-However, there are some tattoo artists who will agree to give you a tattoo when you are not experiencing a flare, but you will have to plan with your tattoo artist regarding the best way to get your tattoo.
+However, some tattoo artists will agree to provide you with a tattoo when you are not experiencing a flare, but you will have to plan with your tattoo artist regarding the best way to get your tattoo.

 How to Manage Psoriasis Itch with a Healing Tattoo

-When tattoos heal, you’ll experience a variety of symptoms, including redness, peeling, and itching.
+When tattoos heal, you’ll experience various symptoms, including redness, peeling, and itching.
 Common causes of itchy skin after a tattoo are: